-The table below contains examples of part of the available hardware accessories.
+The table below contains only a few examples of the available hardware accessories.
 Additional components include, but are not limited to, microphones, preamplifiers, software, power supplies, tripods, calibrators, sensors, protective cases, adapters, and cables.

 For a complete list of standard and system accessories, see website www.senseca.com.